Local Interlayer Tunneling Between Two-Dimensional Electron Systems in the Ballistic Regime: Perturbative Calculation of the Tunneling Rate

 \subsection{Tunneling Rate}

-$S_{\rm eff}$ in Eq. (\ref{Seff}) is of the same general form as for the ``spin-boson'' problem, in which the heat bath is treated as a collection of Harmonic oscillators.
-The heat bath of phonons is typically defined in terms of a spectral distribution function, $J(\omega)$, which is simply the Hilbert transform of the kernel $\kappa(\omega)$ in Eq. (\ref{Seff}):
+The effective action $S_{\rm eff}$ in section (\ref{Seff}) is of the same general form as for the ``spin-boson'' problem, in which the heat bath is treated as a collection of Harmonic oscillators.
+The heat bath of phonons is typically defined in terms of a spectral distribution function, $J(\omega)$, which is simply the Hilbert transform of the kernel $\kappa(\omega)$ in section (\ref{Seff}):